 Part of inventory management is figuring out how much inventory you should have on hand at all times.
 Too much inventory, and you risk ‘dead stock’: inventory that can no longer be sold due to being outdated.
 Too little, and you’ll run out of stock, fail to meet customer demands, and miss out on potential sales.

 By using a reorder point formula, you can ensure that you keep an eye on your inventory so that it doesn’t dip below a critical level.
 (More on this later.)

 2. It helps you save money on storage

 Too much inventory can result in too much money spent on storage space.
 Storing inventory is a variable cost — it’s based on how much space your inventory takes up at any given time.
-When you have more product on hand than you need, you end up paying more for storage.
+When you have more product on hand than you need, you end up paying more for inventory storage.
 Being smart about inventory levels can help you reallocate those funds.

 3. It prepares you for the unexpected